Find a Resource

 The Nesting Box Project - TEACHER RESOURCE

-This teacher guide supports the Years 9/10 Design and Technologies Designing for Biodiversity: The Nesting Box Project lessons and includes exemplar answers, safety guidance, and structured design thinking processes.
-It features curriculum links, PowerPoint references, tool investigation activities, and step-by-step support for planning, prototyping, and evaluating sustainable product designs.
+Print-ready or digital interactive PDF versions.
+This digital teacher guide supports the Years 9/10 Design and Technologies Designing for Biodiversity: The Nesting Box Project lessons and includes exemplar answers, safety guidance, and design thinking processes.
+Includes PowerPoint references, curriculum links, and production planning support.

 Login